OfficeDev/outlook-dev-docs/docs/actionable-messages/index.md

 ---
-title: What are actionable messages? | Microsoft Docs
+title: What are actionable messages in Office 365? | Microsoft Docs
 description: Learn about actionable messages in Outlook email and connectors for Groups and Teams.
 author: jasonjoh